 There are currently two locations in Maryland hearing disability cases, and these are both located in the Baltimore area.

-As aforementioned, the DDS will also play a part in all Maryland disability claims.
+As we said earlier, the DDS will also play a part in all Maryland disability claims.
 Their contact info is:

 Maryland DDS